diamirio/backend-nx-skeleton/packages/nestjs-util-restful/README.md

 ### Cache-Lifetime

 The interceptor sets the cache-lifetime information of the response as it was configured.
-The configuration depends normally by project and environment.
+The configuration depends normally on project and environment.

-It will add a function to the request state `request.state.setCacheLifetime()`, with that you can set a customize lifetime for each request.
+It will add a function to the request state `request.state.setCacheLifetime()`, with that you can set a customized lifetime for each request.

 **Usage**